eremzeit/nodebrato/README.md

 # Nodebrato

-A node.js library for aggregating and submitting to Librato Metrics.
+A node.js bindings for Librato metrics that provides advanced statistics which allow you to reduce your reporting frequency and ultimately lower your montly Librato bill.

+It was originally created for [http://showgoers.tv](Showgoers)

 ## Features